Dorraine Zief Law Library

 Purpose

-The University of San Francisco Zief Law Library is a private academic law library dedicated to supporting the education of our law students and the scholarship of our faculty.
-Our collection development policy is designed to be flexible and adaptable to technological changes in the acquisition, storage, retrieval, and preservation of information.
+The University of San Francisco Zief Law Library (“law library”) is a private academic law library dedicated to supporting the education of our law students and the scholarship of our faculty.
+The law library’s collection development policy is designed to be flexible and adaptable to technological changes in the acquisition, storage, retrieval, and preservation of information.
 The collection meets the current standards of the American Bar Association and the Association of American Law Schools.
-The law librarians will periodically review this policy to address curriculum and scholarship changes and will continuously assess budget conditions that affect collection development.
+The law librarians will periodically review this policy to address changes in curriculum and scholarship.
+They will also continuously assess budget conditions that affect collection development.

 Patrons

-The Zief Law Library's primary patrons are current USF law faculty and students.
-If staff, budget, and other resources permit, the law library will also attempt to accommodate the needs of the USF University community, and alumni.
+The law library’s primary patrons are current USF law faculty, students, and staff.
+If resources, staff, and budget allow, the law library will also strive to accommodate the needs of the USF University community and alumni.

 Government Depository Status

-The law library’s goal is to provide meaningful access to research materials needed by our patrons whether or not available within the law library's collection.
+The law library provides meaningful access to research materials needed by our patrons whether or not available within the law library's own collection.
 The law library helps patrons obtain desired information in a variety of ways, including the use of online research resources, teaching, creating instructional resources that guide patrons to relevant library collection materials, interlibrary loan, and cooperative agreements with other institutions.

-The law library’s reference, reserve and general collections are fully cataloged and accessible via USF’s online public catalog (Ignacio).
-The library’s microform and audio-visual collections are cataloged, and patrons may view and print hard copies of the microform collection using microfiche and microfilm reader/printers.
-Both the law school and the law library have equipment for viewing DVDs.
-The law library strives to furnish remote access to online research resources whenever feasible.
+The law library’s reference, reserve, and general collections are fully cataloged and accessible via USF’s online public catalog (“Ignacio”).
+The library’s microform and audio-visual collections are cataloged, and patrons may view and print hard copies of the microform collection using microfiche and a microfilm reader.
+The law library has equipment for viewing DVDs.
+The law library furnishes remote access to online research resources whenever feasible.

 The law library subscribes to a wide variety of online research resources, including Westlaw, LexisNexis, Bloomberg Law, and HeinOnline.
-All of the research librarians teach basic legal research in cooperation with the first-year Legal Research, Writing, and Analysis program.
-All of the research librarians teach courses to upper-level students within the law school curriculum, including Advanced Legal Research and California Advanced Legal Research.
+The research librarians facilitate access through teaching basic legal research in cooperation with the first-year Legal Research, Writing, and Analysis program, as well as advanced legal research in the upper-level curriculum.

 Collection Level

-The law library collects at the Instructional Support Level in all major subject areas taught at the USF School of Law.
-Instructional Support Level is defined as a collection or access capability that is sufficient to support instruction and research at the J.D. level, and at the LL.M level in subject areas where the LL.M degree is available.
-This level consists of (1) reference tools; (2) appropriate primary authorities and secondary sources; (3) monograph titles; and (4) journal titles.
-Basic legal research and bibliographic tools are also included.
+The law library maintains a collection at the Instructional Support Level for all primary subjects taught at the USF School of Law.
+This level ensures a collection—or the capability to access materials—adequate to back instruction and research for both J.D. and LL.M degrees, with the latter specific to subjects offering the LL.M degree.
+The Instructional Support Level encompasses (1) reference resources; (2) relevant primary authorities and secondary sources; (3) specific monograph titles; and (4) journal titles.
+Additionally, it includes foundational legal research and bibliographic resources

 Criteria for Recommending Acquisition

-The law library may use the following criteria to evaluate additions to the law library collection:
+The law library applies the following criteria when evaluating additions to the law library collection:

 - Cost